📚6 Money Moves Every Young Adult Should Learn

 Start tracking what you spend, even if it’s just $5 on snacks.
 Apps like Greenlight or a simple notes app work just fine.
 Once you see the patterns, you can make better choices.

 $$ Legacy Tip: Think before you tap.
-Would Future You be proud of this purchase?
+Will this purchase continue adding value in some way?

 2) Learn to Budget Without the Boring Math